AdrienPinheiro/CA-CIB_DeepSession/Angular_Spring/Exercices/src/main/java/com/deep_session/exercices/tasks/Task3_Documentation/readme.md

 1. Add custom error messages to the Swagger documentation for validation errors.
 2. Explore how to secure the Swagger UI using Spring Security.
 3. Experiment with generating API client code using the OpenAPI specification.

----

-This task ensures students understand the value of documenting code and the power of tools like Swagger for API collaboration.